Las Vegas 2026: The TL;DR

 You’ll end the evening feeling satisfied, inspired, and ready to explore more of Vegas’s flavourful side.

-If you crave adventure, a 15-hour round-trip to Horseshoe Bend and X Canyon is worth every mile.
-After a scenic drive and quick coffee stop, you’ll reach the rim of the Colorado River’s famous curve — a photographer’s paradise.
+If you crave adventure, the 15-hour round-trip to Horseshoe Bend is worth every mile.
+Reaching the rim of the Colorado River’s famous curve is a photographer’s dream.

-Next, we explored X Canyon, a quieter alternative to Antelope Canyon.
-Guided by a local Navajo host, the experience was elevated by haunting flute music echoing through sandstone walls.
-Each turn revealed sculpted light beams and fluid shapes carved by centuries of wind and water.
+Next, we explored X Canyon, a quieter, more intimate alternative to Antelope Canyon.
+Guided by a local Navajo host, the experience was elevated by haunting flute music echoing through the sandstone walls.

 A Quick Stop at Glen Canyon Dam